scrapjs/contributing/readme.md

 The opposite of greenkeeper.

 * If you don't want to maintain a project anymore.
-* If project is half-workable.
+* If project is half-workable and ain't going to be developed anymore.
 * If you want to free npm name.
 * Transfer repo to _scrapjs_.
 * Transfer npm rights as `npm owner add dy <package>` or `npm owner add jamen` (will be transfered to scrapjs soon).